nodeschool/kyiv/README.md

 Events
 ======

-We held our first nodeschool on June 21, 2014 @ Cogniance.
+We held our first nodeschool on June 21, 2014 @ Star.